dshetty100/Amazon_Vine_Analysis/README.md

 ## Summary
 The above results shows that there is not enough evidence to suggest that there is a bias toward five-star reviews from paid Amazon Vine reviewers.
-To arrive at a definitive conclusion it would be useful to carry out similar analysis for the paid and unpaid reviews accross a few different product categories.
+To arrive at a definitive conclusion it would be useful to carry out similar analysis for the paid and unpaid reviews across a few different product categories.